Parks E. Ball House

 The Parks E. Ball House is a historic house near Aliceville, Pickens County, Alabama.
-It is the only surviving antebellum brick house in the county.
+It is the only surviving Antebellum brick house in the county.

+It was added to the National Register of Historic Places on January 18, 1982; and added to the Alabama Register of Landmarks and Heritage list on October 19, 1979.

 Description and history

-The rectangular, two-story Federal-style I-house was built in about 1830 for Parks E. Ball.
+The rectangular, two-story Federal-style I-house was built for Parks E. Ball in about 1830.
 Ball was born around 1803 in the Columbia, South Carolina area.
 He emigrated to Alabama as a young man and purchased this property in 1826.
 Inside, the house follows the typical center-hall plan, with a single room to each side of the 12-foot wide passage on the first and second floors.
-It was added to the National Register of Historic Places on January 18, 1982.